Most Americans survive a first heart attack, but are at increased risk for another

 and triglyceride levels.
 LDL is one of the primary substances that causes heart attacks.

-Manufacturers are reducing or eliminating trans fats from their products.
-You can
+Manufacturers are reducing or removing trans fats from their products.
+You can stay

-stay away from most trans fatty acids by eating less margarine and fewer cookies,
+away from most trans fatty acids by eating less margarine and fewer cookies, crackers,

-crackers, fries, doughnuts, and other snack foods that contain partially hydrogenated
+fries, doughnuts, and other snack foods that have partially hydrogenated oils.
+It's

 Control your cholesterol.
 Besides eating a heart-healthy diet, such as the DASH (Dietary Approaches to Stop